 - 1. Whether a student can participate in an elective course is decided by the Director of Education.
 In any case, the Director commits oneself to make an effort for offering students the opportunity to obtain as much credits (EC) for elective courses as their nominal programme indicates. - 2.
-The following groups of students are eligible when including students in an elective, if the number of applications exceeds the number of places available: - students who applied on time AND who satisfy the admission requirements for the Master's programme or Master's courses AND who have not already obtained the required number of credits for elective courses, - students from non-IDE Master's programmes and exchange students insofar as they want to participate in Master's courses in the first semester of arrival.
+The following groups of students are eligible when including students in an elective, if the number of applications exceeds the number of places available: - students who applied on time AND who satisfy the admission requirements for the Master's programme or Master's courses AND who have not already obtained the required number of credits for elective courses, - exchange students insofar as they want to participate in Master's courses in the first semester of arrival.